Let’s Share the Good News

 This eBook sums up our two-year experience of teaching, living and traveling in, of the most magnificent and challenging countries – China.

 We started working on the eBook over a year ago and, although it took us some time to finally finish it off, we must admit it has been an amazing journey for all of us.
 We would like to say thank you to Sarah for being such a great support to us and we hope it is not going to be the last piece of work we will write!

 About the eBook

-Do you like travelling?
-Have you ever thought about what your life would be like if you were travelling and working in a foreign country?
+Do you like traveling?
+Have you ever thought about what your life would be like if you were traveling and working in a foreign country?
 Deciding to work abroad can be a bit daunting, but really once you break it down it is just like applying for any other job, except thousands of miles away!
 There is nothing better and more exciting than breaking out of your comfort zone and starting to explore the world out there – just like we did.
 We are Agness, Sarah and Cez – 3 friends with a passion for travel, who found teaching in China as a way to broaden horizons without compromising on quality of living or career progression.
-Add your brick to the Great Wall: Experience-based Advice for China from Expats is a selection of helpful tips and in-depth information on working as a teacher, life and travel in the land of dragons and emperors – China.
+Work, Live and Travel in China is a selection of helpful tips and in-depth information on working as a teacher, life and travel in the land of dragons and emperors – China.

 It gives you advice on:

 - Why you might want to teach in China.

 - What you need to know before you leave your home country.

 - What the main benefits of living and working in China are.